IRELAND AND THE AGES

 ANGLO-IRISH MISSION PROBLEMS

-Nelson Darby’s father who inherited a large estate with a castle in Ireland’s Offaly county, intended his son for the law but after an exceptionally distinguished study at Dublin’s Trinity College and some legal training, Darby opted to be a priest of the established Church of Ireland.
+Nelson Darby’s father, who inherited a large estate with a castle in Ireland’s Offaly county, intended his son for the law.
+But after an exceptionally distinguished study at Dublin’s Trinity College and some legal training, Darby opted to be a priest of the established Church of Ireland.
 Like Bishop Bedell in Co Cavan who had tried to introduce a Gaelic bible two centuries before him, Derby took his role with unusual seriousness.
 This included succouring and converting the Irish poor of the Wicklow mountains and living in near poverty himself to do so.
 He was unexpectedly successful and hundreds converted to Protestant faith.
 This suddenly stopped when the Church of Ireland’s Archbishop Magee of Dublin intervened to insist upon converts taking oaths of Allegiance and Supremacy to the Crown.
 To become Protestant was to become English.
-Darby, who believed in the Irish right to be Irish, was disillusioned and appalled and in the course of a long convalescence following a riding accident, his biblical studies led him towards certain reflections, the first major one in the tract form he often used and called Considerations on the Natural Unity of the Church of Christ” in 1828.
+Darby, who believed in the Irish right to be Irish, was disillusioned and appalled, and in the course of a long convalescence following a riding accident, his biblical studies led him towards certain reflections, the first major one in the tract form he often used and called Considerations on the Natural Unity of the Church of Christ” in 1828.

-It became clear to Darby that existing “Erastian” views of Christianity (which as in Ireland allowed the faith be practiced and extended in cooperation with the authorities), was profoundly wrong, albeit high levels of church state relations (and rivalry) had been virtually normative since Constantine established Christianity in the fourth century.
+It became clear to Darby that existing “Erastian” views of Christianity (which as in Ireland allowed the faith be practiced and extended in cooperation with the governing authorities), was profoundly wrong, albeit high levels of church state relations (and rivalry) had been virtually normative since Constantine established Christianity in the fourth century.
 Even Protestants, the Lutherans, the Anglicans, the Calvinists, had fallen for the old trap.
 It therefore had to be that there was a true church within the churches, a church of the Spirit.
 (The rather gloomy, exacting character of Derby instead of finding his church of the Spirit eventually founded the rather narrow Plymouth Brethren sect instead – his future career as a religious independent embraced bible translation and much travelling in Europe and America as a missionary for true faith).

 MARGARET MCDONALD’S VISION